mity/acutest/README.md

 2. the test does not throw any exception (C++ only); and
 3. (on Windows or Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).

-Exit code of the test suite is 0 if all the executed unit tests pass, 1 if any of them fails, or any other number if an internal error occurs.

 ## Writing Unit Tests